 The second thing that you should do is to modify runprogram so that it is capable of passing arguments (see Section 2.3).
-Some of the test programs that we will use to test other parts of this assignment expect to be passed command line arguments.
+Many of the test programs that we will use to test other parts of this assignment expect to be passed command line arguments.
+If argument passing does not work then we cannot test those parts of your work, and you will not receive credit for it.
+Make sure that argument passing is working properly before you start working on the file related system calls (e.g., open, close), and before you start working on fork, execv, and waitpid.

-3. Other system calls, except for execv